39th SSB Soldiers practice CBRN and mask confidence training

-U.S. Army Sgt.
-1st Class Todd Stith (left), a Satellite Communication Systems operator with the U.S. Army Network Enterprise Center - Belgium, adjusts the Joint Service Lightweight Integrated Suit Technology of Sgt.
-Kaleb Smith (right), an Information Technology specialist assigned to the Headquarters and Headquarters Detachment, 39th Strategic Signal Battalion, during the unit’s yearly Chemical, Biological, Radiological and Nuclear defense training on Chièvres Air Base, Belgium, April 8, 2021.
-In order to stay proficient on their CBRN equipment and procedures, the unit conducted training to ensure readiness and fulfill their annual requirements.
+U.S. Army Spc.
+Avery Harris, an Orderly Room clerk with the 39th Strategic Signal Battalion, holds a period of instruction on the M8 chemical agent detector paper during the unit’s yearly Chemical, Biological, Radiological and Nuclear defense training on Chièvres Air Base, Belgium, April 8, 2021.
+In order to stay proficient on their CBRN equipment and procedures the unit conducted training to ensure readiness and fulfill their annual requirements.
 (U.S. Army photo by Pierre-Etienne Courtejoie)

 |Date Taken: